Shinyen1998/CT_LLM_review/README.md

 * abstract screening; and
 * abstract metadata extraction.

 The project also includes a `prompts` folder containing the prompt templates used to guide the large language models.
-The `data` folder contains intermediate data files generated throughout the workflow, including `data_descriptor.csv`, which describes the purpose and structure of each dataset.
+The `data` folder contains intermediate data files generated throughout the workflow, including `data/data_descriptor.csv`, which describes the purpose and structure of each dataset.

 ## R data processing and analysis

 All metadata processing, cleaning, standardisation, and analysis were conducted using R. The `R_Project` contains the scripts used to process the extracted metadata, conduct technical validation, generate the final dataset, and perform the analyses presented in the article.
+A data_descriptor.csv describing the purpose and structure of each dataset can be found in the data folder.

 ## Repository structure